sevvara/ethics_fall2025/_pages/casestudy.md

 author_profile: true
 ---

-# When “Accept All” Means Everything: How Cookie Consent Normalizes Data Surveillance
+**When “Accept All” Means Everything: How Cookie Consent Normalizes Data Surveillance**

 Every time users click **“Accept All”** on a cookie banner, they participate in one of the largest invisible data-collection systems online.
 While cookies were originally meant to improve user experience, they now fuel cross-site tracking, advertising, and behavioral profiling.
 This case study explores why meaningful consent rarely exists, how companies design banners to nudge users, and what happens to data once it begins circulating across the web.

----

-## Navigation
+# Navigation
 Choose a section to explore:

 - **[Background: How Cookie Tracking Works](/_casestudy/background.md)**